Skip to Content

 Here’s how to assess the health of the economy and what to do when the news is bad.

-Recession indicators work less like a compass and more like a pilot’s cockpit full of maps, instruments, and flashing lights.
+A recession indicator is less like a precise compass and more like one gauge in a pilot’s cockpit full of maps, instruments, and flashing lights.

 Economists often use imperfect historical information to form opinions about the economy’s direction.
-Markets are uncertain, with no guarantees.
-And the National Bureau of Economic Research typically adjusts a recession’s start date after the fact.
-This means we don’t know a recession is happening until it’s well underway.
+And we often don’t know a recession is happening until it’s well underway—typically, the National Bureau of Economic Research adjusts a recession’s start date after the fact.

 What Are the Top Indicators of a Recession?

-Here are a few of the recession indicators that economists track.
+Here are a few of the factors that economists track to understand economic activity.

-• Rising inflation.
+• Inflation.
 In an economic expansion, inflation tends to rise.
 The Federal Reserve may raise interest rates to keep it under control.
-The Fed hopes to contain inflation and encourage growth without causing a recession by over-tightening monetary policy.
+It’s a tightrope act.
+The Fed hopes to contain inflation and encourage growth, without tightening monetary policy so much that we tumble into a recession.

 • Stock market declines.
 Economists look at the difference between stock market performance and its peak.
 A downturn is a stock market decline from its peak by 20% or more.

-• Credit spreads indicate the broader economy’s health and investors’ confidence in credit markets.
-Spreads show the yield difference between two fixed-income investments with the same maturity but different credit qualities.
-Negative spreads have predicted recessions in the past but can’t pinpoint their exact start date, severity, or duration.
+• Credit spreads show the yield difference between two fixed-income investments with the same maturity but different credit qualities.
+In the past, negative spreads have predicted recessions, but they can’t pinpoint the exact start date, severity, or duration.

-• The inverted yield curve describes when short-term bond yields climb above longer-term ones.
-Historically, this has happened ahead of recessions.
+• The inverted yield curve, when short-term bond yields climb above longer-term ones, has historically happened ahead of a recession.
 It indicates an expectation of lower interest rates, and thus lower growth and inflation, down the road.

 • Decrease in real GDP.
 Consumers tend to tighten their belts in response to economic uncertainty.
 That could lead to lower economic output, layoffs, and economic contraction.

 • High unemployment.
 Recessions tend to stifle wage increases and promotions.
-Factors like job sentiment, wage growth, and initial jobless claims can indicate that we’re in a recession.
+Factors like job sentiment, wage growth, and initial jobless claims can be signs of a recession.

-• Business spending has often declined, on an annual basis only, at the start of a recession.
-This includes business investment, housing, and inventories.
+• Business spending, which includes business investment, housing, and inventories, has often declined, on an annual basis only, at the start of a recession.

 • Price of gold.
 When investors anticipate an economic downturn, they tend to flock to gold as a store of value.